EGimenez/datawarehousing-dash-tutorial/README.md

 wget -O _reset.css https://meyerweb.com/eric/tools/css/reset/reset.css
 ```

-Take a look at the page, you should notice a slight difference in spacing!
+Take a look at the page, you should notice all the default styling has dissapeared!
+This gives us a "blank slate" to start from and can make it easier for you to reason about what is happening with the styling.

-Now let's add some styling, modify the `main.css` file to look like:
+Now, let's style.
+Modify the `main.css` file to look like:

 ``` css